 I’m certainly not opposed to celebrating Lunar New Years by taking part in an organized event — but as often as not, I like to stay home and watch a film related to the holiday.
 This past Christmas I watched “It’s a Wonderful Life” for the first time.
 China may not

 be the only country in which the Lunar New Year is celebrated, but it is closely associated with a subgenre of films related to the holiday.
 One of the first films specifically marketed as a Lunar New Year Film was 花开富贵 (Bloom and Prosper), made in 1937 by Tang Xiaodan but which is lost today.
-Sometimes such films have plots which revolve around the holiday but more often than not, films released on the holiday are commercial ones aiming for box office domination.
+Sometimes such films have plots that revolve around the holiday but more often than not, films released on the holiday are commercial ones aiming for box office domination.
 For example, in the 1990s, every Lunar New Year seemingly meant the release of new Jackie Chan and Steven Chow vehicles.
 Later, the great Johnnie To seems to have dabbled in the subgenre with an auteur of Lunar New Year films, Wai Ka-Fai.
 It’s also probably worth pointing out that 2011’s “Return Ticket” was executive produced by the great Hsiao-Hsien Hou.

-I haven’t watched most of the following (I make these lists as much for myself as for readers) but here is the beginning of a list of Lunar New Year films which you might enjoy on the holiday.
+I haven’t watched most of the following (I make these lists as much for myself as for readers) but here is the beginning of a list of Lunar New Year films that you might enjoy on the holiday.

 花开富贵 (Bloom and Prosper, 1937, dir.
 Tang Xiaodan — Hong Kong)

 压岁钱 (New Year’s Gift, 1937 dir.
 Shichuan Zhang — China)

 富貴逼人 (It’s a Mad, Mad, Mad World, 1987, dir.
 Clifton Ko — Hong Kong)